 This grammar point means you “can’t help it but feel” or you “can’t help but do”.
 You need to place this grammar point with a verb-ない form.
 You do not need to take out the ない when placing the grammar point at the back.

 Grammar Point 8: ないこともない

 This means you “can do something”, or “something is not impossible to do”.
 Another way to put it is “it isn’t the case that ~ not ~”.
 For example, I can eat natto but I don’t like it very much.
 You can eat natto, but if given over another kind of food, you would not pick natto because you don’t like it very much.

 Grammar Point 9: しょうがない

-You might have heard of this grammar point in a sentence before either in dramas or anime. しょうがない means “there is no other way but…” or “very, extremely”.
+You may have heard this used in a sentence before in dramas or anime. しょうがない means “there is no other way but…” or “very, extremely”.
 Note that しょうがない is a contraction of しようがない which is used in informal spoken conversations.